About Ron

-The flowers in the Sanctuary today are to the Glory of God and in memory of Jan’s parents Donald and Mildred McColl and special aunt Marion Lyons, given by Jan and Ron and family.
+The flowers in the Sanctuary today are to the Glory of God and in loving memory of dear mother and father Don and Doris Cavanagh given by the family.

 *Cancelled stamps.
 Gloria Thompson.